Pancreatic injury: Diagnosis

 The diagnosis of this form of injury can be challenging because of the pancreas' location inside the abdomen.
 The use of ultrasound can reveal fluid around the site of injury.
 Computed tomography (CT) can also be utilized as a non-invasive diagnostic tool, but its reliability is low; one retrospective case review found that computed tomography had either failed to find injuries or had underestimated the severity of injury in more than half of 17 pancreatic injury patients.
 Serum amylase has also been shown to be of limited diagnostic utility within the first three hours following injury.

 Management of a pancreatic injury can be difficult because other abdominal organs, such as the liver, usually have sustained trauma as well.
-Several common symptoms manifest hours after the injury such as tachycardia, abdominal distension, and midepigastric tenderness.
+Several common symptoms manifest hours after the injury such as tachycardia, abdominal distension, and mid-epigastric tenderness.
 Indications for surgical intervention include: peritonitis based on physical examination; hypotension in combination with a positive focussed assessment with sonography (ultrasound) for trauma (FAST); and pancreatic duct disruption based on the results of thin-cut computed tomography or endoscopic retrograde cholangiopancreatography (ERCP).
 Commonly, a laparotomy is done in order to directly visualize the injury, and generally this approach is the most accurate diagnostic method.